johnhovanec/epht-api/README.md

 # epht-api
-.Net Core API for MDH EPHT
+.Net Core API project for MDH EPHT using Swagger